How many noise complaints before eviction in the UK?

 Failing to act quickly may worsen the situation and, in some cases, leave you vulnerable to claims of negligence and litigation.

-How many noise complaints before eviction?
+So, how many noise complaints before eviction in the UK?

-It’s tricky to give an exact answer, as this will entirely depend on the severity of the situation.
-Under Schedule 2 of the Housing Act 1985, excessive noise nuisance is a possible grounds for eviction.
+It’s tricky to know how many noise complaints you should accept before eviction in the UK, as this will entirely depend on the severity of the situation.
+Under Schedule 2 of the Housing Act 1985, excessive noise nuisance is a possible ground for eviction.Â

 Plus, if there is a noise clause in the tenancy agreement, the tenant will be in breach of their agreement.
 In such cases, you could potentially evict your tenant if the issue persists following their first official warning.
-After all, if the noise complaint has been documented officially – either through you or the police – this further validates noise complaints.
+After all, if the noise complaint has been documented officially – either through you or the police – this further validates noise complaints and the need to potentially evict your tenant.Â

-But the question remains, how much notice for a tenant that disrupts neighbours?
-Well, you may be able to serve nuisance tenants a Section 21 notice.
-This means must give tenants at least 2 months’ notice to vacate the property.
+But the question remains, how many noise complaints can you get before eviction?
+Well, you may be able to serve tenants a Section 21 notice, giving them at least 2 months’ notice to vacate the property.Â

 Note that you may need to give a longer notice period if you have a fixed-term tenancy that has ended, but included a clause to continue as a periodic tenancy.
-Similarly, say your tenant pays rent every 3 months, you must give 3 months’ notice.
+Similarly, say if your tenant pays rent every 3 months, you must give 3 months’ notice.
 That way, the amount of notice is the same as the rental period.
 If you’re unsure about whether you’re giving your tenant the right amount of notice, read our blog on how much notice a landlord needs to give.

 Looking for more guidance?
 Visit our advice centre.
 We’ll talk you through topics such as finances, property maintenance and much more.